1867

 command.
 (41 aboard - room for another 24.)

-aboard, including Sir Cosmo and Lady Duff Gordon, and seven crew.
+including Sir Cosmo and Lady Duff Gordon, and seven crew.
+Port-side No.

-to port.
+port.
 The tilt of the deck grows steeper.
-Boats now begin to be
+Boats now begin to be more

-on board.
+board.
 Two seamen are put in charge of boat.
-After Titanic sinks,
+After Titanic sinks, this

-this boat is tied together with boats 4, 10, 14 and collapsible D.
+boat is tied together with boats 4, 10, 14 and collapsible D. Later on

-Later on survivors are moved from boat 14 to the other boats by
+survivors are moved from boat 14 to the other boats by Fifth Officer

-Fifth Officer Lowe so he can return to pick up swimming passengers.
+Lowe so he can return to pick up swimming passengers.
+Boat 12 is

-Boat 12 is subsequently overloaded with 70 passengers, many rescued
+subsequently overloaded with 70 passengers, many rescued from

 1:30 AM: Signs of panic begin to appear among some passengers on the

-Fifth Officer Lowe, a group of passengers appears ready to jump in
+Officer Lowe, a group of passengers appears ready to jump in the already

-the already full boat, and Lowe fires shots into the air to warn
+full boat, and Lowe fires shots into the air to warn them away.

-them away.
 Titanic's distress calls now near desperation.
-"We are
+"We are sinking fast" and

-sinking fast" and "Women and children in boats.
-Cannot last much
+"Women and children in boats.
+Cannot last much longer"

-boat No. 13 leaves with 64 people, mostly second and third-class
+No. 14 leaves with 64 people, mostly second and third-class women and

-women and children.
-Starboard boat No. 15 is lowered 30 seconds
+children.
+Starboard boat No. 15 is lowered 30 seconds later with 70

-begin to move to the stern area.
-Ismay leaves on collapsible C (39
+to move to the stern area.
+Ismay leaves on collapsible C (39 aboard),

-aboard), the last starboard-side boat launched.
-The forward Well
+the last starboard-side boat launched.
+The forward Well Deck is awash.

-boat No. 3 is lowered and leaves with only 25 people.
-She can carry
+is lowered and leaves with only 25 people.
+She can carry 40.

 1:55 AM: John Jacob Astor, refused entry to port-side boat No. 4 by

-women and children and some crew aboard.
-In the rush, 20 places in
+and children and some crew aboard.
+In the rush, 20 places in the boat

 2:00 AM: Water now only ten feet below Promenade Deck.

-ship.
 Collapsible D is one of the last boats left.
-It has room for
+It has room for 47 people.

-47 people.
-To prevent a rush on the boat, Lightoller waves (and
+To prevent a rush on the boat, Lightoller waves (and possible fires) his

 2:17 AM: Philips continues to send last radio message.
 Captain Smith

-returning to the bridge, possibly to await the end.
-Thomas Andrews,
+to the bridge, possibly to await the end.
+Thomas Andrews, the ship's

-the ship's builder, is seen alone in the first-class smoking room
+builder, is seen alone in the first-class smoking room staring into

-staring into space.
-Titanic's bow plunges under, enabling the
+space.
+Titanic's bow plunges under, enabling the ensnared collapsible B

-number of swimming passengers.
-Collapsible A now floats free and
+collapses, crushing a number of swimming passengers.
+Collapsible A now

-about two dozen people in the water grab hold of it.
-It clears right
+floats free and about two dozen people in the water grab hold of it.
+It

-side up, but is swamped and dangerously overloaded.
-Lowe, in boat
+clears right side up, but is swamped and dangerously overloaded.
+Lowe,

 however, have died.